Andrei Argunov

 Born in Yeniseysk in to nobility, he became involved in the left-wing populist (narodnik) movement in the 1880s, in Tomsk.
 In the 1890s, he organised student populist circles in Moscow.
 In 1896 he founded the 'Union of Socialist-Revolutionaries' in Saratov, later transferring its headquarters to Moscow.
 He wrote the Union's programme, Our Tasks, in 1898.
 The 'Northern Union', as it was also called, was one of the principal roots of the unified Socialist-Revolutionary Party (PSR) that emerged.
 In 1901, Argunov founded Russia's first illegal PSR journal Revolutionary Russia (Революционная Россия).

 Argunov's deputy in this period was Yevno Azef, a police spy.
 As Argunov later admitted - "We entrusted everything to Azev.
 We told him our passwords, all our connections, the names and addresses, and we recommended him warmly to all our friends."
 To protect Azev's cover, the police allowed Argunov to continue his revolutionary activity unmolested until Azef left Russia in November 1901.
 Argunov was then arrested and deported to Siberia.
 He escaped in 1905.

-While he was in Siberia, the group Argunov founded had merged with the 'Party of Socialist-Revolutionaries', also known as the 'Southern Party', founded in Kiev in 1897 by Victor Chernov, and with other groups, to form the Socialist Revolutionary Party.
+While he was in Siberia, the group Argunov founded had merged with the 'Party of Socialist-Revolutionaries', also known as the 'Southern Party', founded in Kiev in 1897 by Viktor Chernov, and with other groups, to form the Socialist Revolutionary Party.
 Argunov was elected to its Central Committee at the party's founding congress in December 1905-January 1906.
 The 'Northern Party' had been mainly oriented toward urban organisation among intellectuals and (to a lesser extent) factory workers.
 It also endorsed political terrorism.
 In these respects the Northern Union followed Narodnaya Volya.
 The Southern Party was more reluctant to endorse terrorism and wanted to organise the rural peasantry.
 The unified PSR adopted a compromise position, endorsing terrorism and organisational work among workers, peasants and intellectuals alike.